 But it also answered some questions.
 Like how come I don't like sex very much.
 Mostly because I have little feeling in that area and even less control.
 So it's kind of like going to the gym even with the most attentive partner there is only so much I am going to feel.

-Then come questions like, If they made the other choice would I be gay?
-Some how I just learn to like men because what they cut off as opposed to what they closed?
+Then come questions like, if my parents had made the other choice would I be gay?
+Somehow I just learn to like men because what they cut off as opposed to what they closed?
 Or can I even be gay?

 If I never had the surgery and was left as I was born would I be attracted to one gender or the other?